 - It operates according to its intended specifications, rather than overburdening the system and shortening its life cycle.

 System Capacity Ratings:

 BTUs The initials BTU stand for British Thermal Unit.
 This rating is a measure of the system’s heating or cooling output per minute.
 HVAC products are labeled with a BTU rating to give consumers a better idea of the approximate area a given piece of HVAC equipment might be expected to heat or cool under ideal conditions.
-This rating, however, is not intended to replace the advice of an HVAC professional, who understands all the variables involved and can assess these variables in relation to your specific situation and your particular heating and cooling requirements.
+This rating, however, is not intended to replace the advice of an air conditioning repair Phoenix professional, who understands all the variables involved and can assess these variables in relation to your specific situation and your particular heating and cooling requirements.
 While BTUs per minute can get you in the ballpark on system sizing, this measurement can’t give you the specifics that will let you know exactly how all the zones in your home figure into the overall system-sizing equation.
 Therefore, BTU ratings should only be used to roughly estimate the system size you’ll be likely to need and should always be double-checked by performing official heating and cooling load calculations.